Rudy Giuliani: Before 2008 election

-On March 15, 2006, Congress formed the Iraq Study Group (ISG).
-This bipartisan ten-person panel, of which Giuliani was one of the members, was charged with assessing the Iraq War and making recommendations.
-They would eventually unanimously conclude that contrary to Bush administration assertions, "The situation in Iraq is grave and deteriorating" and called for "changes in the primary mission" that would allow "the United States to begin to move its forces out of Iraq".
+In March 2006, Congress formed the Iraq Study Group (ISG).
+This bipartisan ten-person panel, of which Giuliani was a member, was charged with assessing the Iraq War and making recommendations.
+They unanimously concluded that contrary to Bush administration assertions, "The situation in Iraq is grave and deteriorating" and called for "changes in the primary mission" that would allow "the United States to begin to move its forces out of Iraq".